Spinal Pain Specialists Orange County California

 Q - How often can I have a steroid injection?

-Services and Procedures
+Pain Treatment Services & Procedures

 Lumbar and Cervical Epidural Steroid Injections

-An epidural injection places anti-inflammatory medicine into the epidural space to decrease inflammation of the nerve roots, hopefully reducing the pain in the back or legs.
+An epidural injection places anti-inflammatory medicine into the epidural space to decrease inflammation of the nerve roots, hopefully reducing or managing the pain in the back or legs.
 The epidural injection may help the injury to heal by reducing inflammation.
 It may provide permanent relief or provide a period of pain relief for several months while the injury/cause of pain is healing.

 Return to Top